lth-tt/sysid2/README.md

      All_Model_Statistical_Output_pt2.txt: Statistical data of all the observations in 9 positions using pt2 modeling All_Model_Statistical_Output_pt1.txt: Statistical data of all the observations in 9 positions using pt1 modeling

+The Python 2 code is ahead of Python 3.
+Therefore, it is advised to use Python 2 notebook.